harleycalvert/nvims/docs/DATABASE.md

 - `CONSTRAINT chk_abn_length CHECK (abn ~ '^[0-9]{11}$')`

 #### `employer_workplaces`

+Individual workplace sites within an employer's business.
+The specific workplace is recorded on each `apprenticeship_details` row to identify where an apprentice is working.
+References `employers` and `australian_states`.

 | Column | Type | Null | Default | Key |
 |---|---|---|---|---|